Guidance

 Visits: consular staff

 If you consent to consular assistance, we will aim to contact you as soon as possible after being told about your arrest or detention so that we can assess how we can help you.
 We will then aim to provide assistance according to your individual circumstances and local conditions.
-Following notification of your arrest, we will submit a request to visit you; however, it could be 5 to 7 days before we receive permission.
+Following notification of your arrest, we will submit a request to visit you; however, it could be up to 5 to 7 days before we receive permission.
 We may also be able to carry out consular visits via video-calls.
 We can arrange these directly with the prison authorities as soon as we are notified of your arrest.

 You can write to us at any time if it is urgent, it may be quicker to ask prison authorities to contact us on your behalf.